microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/make-a-resistor.md

 ![Shape of the resistor on the paper](/static/cp/learn/pins-tutorial/make-a-resistor/resistor-rectangle.jpg)

 Now, fill in the rectangle with the pencil.
 Make sure the entire rectangle is completely filled with none of the paper underneath is showing.
-When entire rectangle is completely dark and shiny yoy'll have a good and consistant coverage of graphite for conductivity.
+When entire rectangle is completely dark and shiny you'll have a good and consistant coverage of graphite for conductivity.

 ![Fill in the resistor rectangle](/static/cp/learn/pins-tutorial/make-a-resistor/resistor-fill.jpg)